awesomesocks123/leetcode-picker/README.md

 ### Why I Built This

-Random why to pick problems and also easy way to get the links directly to the problem because LeetCode's website sucks and I hate going through my history.
+Randomized way to pick problems and also provide quick access to the picked problems directly.
+And also because LeetCode's website sucks and I hate going through my history to find what problems to do.

-The CSV file acts as a log of problems I’ve solved, making it easy to review and revisit them.
+The CSV file acts as a log of problems I’ve solved, making reviewing and revisiting them easy.

 ### Features